fetchai/docs/pages/docs/guides/agents/start-communicating-with-other-agents/remote-communication.md

 ## Bob

 1. Create a .py scripts for this task: `touch remote_agent_bob.py`.
-Open this script on the text editor application of your choice.

 2. Import the necessary classes from **uagents** and **uagents.setup**.

     ```py